 Let’s get started.

-Note: You can also use Angular 9 with this tutorial.
+Note: You can also use previous versions of Angular with this tutorial.

 Open a new command-line interface and run the following command:

 This will install angular/cli v14.0.0 at the time of writing this tutorial.

 In the next step, we’ll proceed to create a new example project from the command-line.

 Step 2 — Creating a New Angular 14 Project

 In our second step, we’ll use Angular CLI to create our example project.
 Go back to your terminal and run the following commands:

 You’ll get prompted for a couple of things — If Would you like to add Angular routing?
 Say y and Which stylesheet format would you like to use?
 Pick CSS.